Ada-Developers-Academy/ada-learning-learn/ada-staff/creating-content-in-github.md

 Give it a try in your sample file/lesson.

 At this time, we have outsourced the training for writing Markdown to [this guide](https://www.markdownguide.org/).
 Please share other useful resources you find!

+## What's Next

+Next we will learn how to create interactive content in Learn using the Learn Command Line Interface Tool.